DaveBitter/graduation_internship/end_report.md

 Once I had the screens and components I looked more into how to send the actual notification from a server to a specific user.
 I was able to use the functionality that Expo.io provided to do this.
 I used their SDK, software development kit, to do this.

 I started with adding the functionality to ViriCiti's notification center project.
 It was as easy as saying to also sent out a notification if the user had logged into the app once.
-I then wrote a small microservice, called Pusher, to send the actual notification through Expo.io to the devices.
+I then wrote a small micro-service, called Pusher, to send the actual notification through Expo.io to the devices.
 With the help of Sakif Surur this was pretty easy to do.

 At this point I had build an app that does exactly what ViriCiti wanted.
 The app provides the user with real-time and historical data and sends out notifications when an incident triggers.
 I could start alpha testing this app.